 '''

 rhpctl query image {[[-image image_name [-dbtemplate]] | [[-imagetype

 image_type]

-[-version version] [-platform platform] [-drift] ]]}
+[-version version] [-platform platform]]]

 '''

-Table A-31 rhpctl query image Command Parameters
+Table A-34 rhpctl query image Command Parameters

 Parameter Description -image image_name [- Specify the name of the image you want to query. dbtemplate] Optionally, you can use the -dbtemplate parameter to display template file names in the default template directory. -imagetype image_type Specify the software type.
 Use ORACLEDBSOFTWARE (default) for Oracle database software, ORACLEGISOFTWARE for Oracle Grid Infrastructure software, or SOFTWARE for all other software.
-For a custom image type, use the image type name. -version version Use this parameter to specify the version of the image software you are querying. -platform platform Use this parameter to specify the operating system platform to which the image corresponds. -drift List the the bug fixes not included in the golden image.
+For a custom image type, use the image type name. -version version Specify the version of the image software you are querying. -platform platform Specify the operating system platform to which the image corresponds. -server Specify the name of the server cluster to which the image corresponds. server_cluster_name -client client_name If this parameter is used with the -image option, the command checks if the specified client has the given image instantiated on it.
+Otherwise, the use of the parameter lists the images instantiated on the given client. -local List the images stored on the current client. -drift List the the bug fixes not included in the golden image. -rhpserver rhps_regex Specify a regular expression to match the cluster name of the servers where the operation must be executed.

-- If you use the -version parameter, then the version must have five fields, such as 12.1.0.2.4. - If you use the -platform parameter, then you can use Linux_AMD64, Linux_S390, Linux_PPC, IBM_AIX_PPC64, HP_IA64, Linux_Itanium, Solaris_SPARC64, Linux_LOP, and Intel_Solaris_AMD64 rhpctl promote image rhpctl promote image -image $image_name$ -state {TESTABLE | RESTRICTED | PUBLISHED}
+If you use the -version parameter, then the version must have five fields, such as 12.1.0.2.4.

+If you use the -platform parameter, then you can use Linux\AMD64, Linux\S390, Linux\PPC, IBM\AIX\PPC64, HP\IA64, Linux\Itanium, Solaris\SPARC64, Linux\LOP, and Intel\Solaris\AMD64 rhpctl query image -server peerA